DataDog/integrations-core/keycloak/README.md

         service: keycloak
     ```
     **Note**:
-      - `PORT`: port should be similar to port provided in **Configure syslog message forwarding from keycloak** section.
+      - `PORT`: Port should be similar to the port provided in **Configure syslog message forwarding from keycloak** section.
       - It is recommended not to change the service and source values, as these parameters are integral to the pipeline's operation.

 3. [Restart the Agent][2].